Visyond/website-hugo/site/content/product-tour/product-tour.md

   <meta property="og:url" content="">
   <meta name="description" content="Automate the journey from a spreadsheet cell to analytical insights on online dashboards">
 topTitle: >-
-  From Spreadsheets to Interactive Analytics and Dashboards in a Few Clicks
+  From Spreadsheets to Interactive Dashboards in a Few Clicks
 topDescription: Transform your spreadsheets into a collaborative planning and decision-making platform that drives performance
 StepsHeader: >-
-      Make Better Decisions in 3 Simple Steps
+      Get Started in 3 Simple Steps
 StepsBlock:
   - descr: >-
       Import your Excel spreadsheet (or build one in Visyond) or [install our add-in](https://appsource.microsoft.com/en-us/product/office/WA200002940) to transform it into an interactive and collaborative decision-making platform.